Everest Base Camp Trek

 In the early morning, you will once again be trekking to another location called Lobuche (4,900m).
 This trek takes around 6 to 7 hours.
 To reach Lobuche, you need to tackle the trail that passes through the valley.
 You’ll get to see the Khumbu glacier and intermittent tea houses along the trail.

 In the early morning, you will be off to Gorak Shep which is some 5,180 meters above sea level.
-This trek takes around 5 to 6 hours.
+This trek takes around 3 hours.
 The trek to Gorak Shep passes along the Kala Patthar and the Khumbu glaciers.
 These two regions are encircled by majestic snow-clad mountains.
-You’ll get to see climbers, moving towards the Everest.
+You’ll get to see climbers, moving towards Everest.

 The trek is surely exhilarating, yet, you will feel happy because of the mesmerizing views alongside this trek.
 After hours of walking, you will reach Gorak Shep wherein you will stay overnight in one of the cool lodges of the village.

 You need to set off early to arrive early at the Everest Base Camp(EBC).
 You’ll be weaving through crevasses and ice humps along the way.
 Along the Khumbu glacier, you’ll get to see rounded ice towers and unbelievable ice melt patterns.